santisq/PSCompression/docs/en-US/ConvertFrom-ZLibString.md

 ## DESCRIPTION

-The `ConvertFrom-ZLibString` cmdlet expands Base64 encoded ZLib compressed strings using a custom Zlib implementation built on the [`DeflateStream` Class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.deflatestream).
-For the implementation details, see the PSCompression source code.
-This cmdlet is the counterpart of [`ConvertTo-ZLibString`](./ConvertTo-ZLibString.md).
+The `ConvertFrom-ZLibString` cmdlet decompresses Base64-encoded strings that were compressed using ZLib compression.
+It uses a custom ZLib implementation built on top of the [`DeflateStream` class](https://learn.microsoft.com/en-us/dotnet/api/system.io.compression.deflatestream).
+For implementation details, see the PSCompression source code.
+This cmdlet is the counterpart of [`ConvertTo-ZLibString`](./ConvertTo-ZLibString.md)."

 ## EXAMPLES

-### Example 1: Expanding a ZLib compressed string
+### Example 1: Decompress a ZLib-compressed Base64 string

 ```powershell
 PS ..\pwsh> ConvertFrom-ZLibString eJzKSM3JyeflKs8vyknh5VLk5QIAAAD//wMAMosEow==